erikeldridge/erikeldridge.github.com/content/posts/migrating-to-hugo.md

 title: Migrating To Hugo
 date: 2026-07-09
 categories:
   - technical-tools
 tags:
   - blog
   - go
+  - obsidian
 ---
 I used Wordpress for a few years to manage my blog, but now I'd like a bit more control.
 For example, I'd like to write in markdown using Obsidian.

 Before Wordpress, I used Jekyll on GitHub Pages.
 I liked Jekyll a lot, but I'm now using an old laptop for writing and want to minimize the resource requirements.
 I have Go installed, and enjoy using it, so I'm curious to try Hugo.